-Plumbing Code Requirements: The following paragraphs provide several significant definitions and requirements involving installation of Air Gap Units and Indirect Drain Line Piping; specifically when "water conditioning equipment" is to be installed in homes or buildings and connected to the potable water piping.
-Plumbing code information below is a paraphrased summary based on a review of several nationally recognized plumbing code manuals used in the United States.
+Plumbing Code Requirements: The following paragraphs provide several significant definitions and requirements involving installation of Air Gap Units and Indirect Drain Line Piping; specifically, when “water conditioning equipment” is to be installed in homes or buildings and connected to the potable water piping.
+The plumbing code information below is a paraphrased summary based on a review of several nationally recognized plumbing code manuals used in the United States.

-The types of "water conditioning equipment" and appliances affected are automatic water softeners, back washable water filters, "RO" drinking water systems, "RO" water coolers and other similar equipment---all of which in order to function properly are required to discharge liquid effluent via an indirect drain line to the building drainage system (drain piping).
-To prevent Back Siphonage and possible Cross-Connection, a proper air gap or listed air gap unit or listed air gap dispensing faucet is required by plumbing code to be installed downstream of the equipment in the indirect drain line piping.
+The types of “water conditioning equipment” and appliances affected are automatic water softeners, back washable water filters, Reverse Osmosis (“RO”) drinking water systems, RO water coolers and other similar equipment—all of which, in order to function properly, are required to discharge liquid effluent via an indirect drain line to the building drainage system (drain piping).
+To prevent back siphonage and possible cross-connection, a proper air gap or listed air gap unit or listed air gap dispensing faucet is required by plumbing code to be installed downstream of the equipment in the indirect drain line piping.
 Depending on their design, our air gap units can be installed at the Indirect Liquid Waste Receptor or upstream at a suitable location in the indirect drain line piping.

-We manufacture plumbing code listed Air Gap units in several sizes, models, mounting styles, performance ranges and they are available with various inlet/outlet port connection details.
-When properly chosen to handle the "intended flow rate" and properly installed per their respective installation instructions; an air gap unit tested and accepted for plumbing code listing, provides the necessary back-siphonage protection.
-Our air gap units are very effective, quite economical and easy to install.
+We manufacture plumbing code listed Air Gap units in several sizes, models, mounting styles, and performance ranges, all of which are available with various inlet/outlet port connection details.
+When properly chosen to handle the “intended flow rate” and properly installed per their respective installation instructions; an air gap unit tested and accepted for plumbing code listing, provides the necessary back siphonage protection.
+Our air gap units are effective, economical, and easy to install.

-All of our existing Air Gap Units have recommended operating flow rates considerably less than their maximum possible flow rates.
-All units are durable molded plastic assemblies intended for cold water use and intended for easy mounting, easy connections, corrosion resistance and long life.
-Basically, plumbing codes have required a minimum air gap spacing or air gap opening of (1) inch (25.4 mm) measured vertically.
+All of our existing Air Gap units have recommended operating flow rates considerably less than their maximum possible flow rates.
+All units are durable molded plastic assemblies intended for cold water use and intended for easy mounting, easy connections, corrosion resistance, and long life.
+Plumbing codes require a minimum air gap spacing or air gap opening of 1 inch (or 25.4 mm), measured vertically.
 In compliance with these plumbing codes: all of our units offer air gap openings measured vertically of (1) inch or more and all units bear our trade name as well as the other required marking.
-All units have been patented and most have been trade marked.
+All units have been patented and most have been trademarked.
 Depending on their particular installation, our air gaps offer the very best design and function.
-Further, they all have backflow ratings at least as high as their recommended forward flow rating!
+Furthermore, they all have backflow ratings at least as high as their recommended forward flow rating!
 (See backflow table).

 Indirect Drain Pipe: